Welcome to the ultimate information guide on lab created diamonds.

 • Imitation diamonds

-Are they Real or Synthetic?
+Are they Real Diamonds?

 Simulant Diamonds